ROHAN0011/The-day-on-your-entered-date/README.md

 # The day on your entered date
- this is a C program
+ This is a C program.
+ If user enter a date in the Date/ Month/ Year format then the program will show the exact day on that date as output.